MicrosoftDocs/xamarin-docs/docs/android/app-fundamentals/notifications/local-notifications.md

 notificationManager.Notify (notificationId, notification);
 ```

-In this example, a new `Notification.Builder` object called `builder`
+In this example, a new `NotificationCompat.Builder` object called `builder`
-is instantiated, the title and text of the notification are set, and
+is instantiated, along with the ID of the notification channel to be used.
+The title and text of the notification are set, and
 the notification icon is loaded from
 **Resources/drawable/ic_notification.png**.
 The call to the
 notification builder's `Build` method creates a notification object